Ferris-Labs/site-draft/README.md

 5. Open http://localhost:1313 in browser

 # Steps to Edit
+1. Before you start GIT PULL to ensure your version is up to date.
-1. Open your favorite Markdown writer ( recommend http://typora.io )
+2. Open your favorite Markdown writer ( recommend http://typora.io )
-2. Browse to directory site-draft/content/en
+3. Browse to directory site-draft/content/en/docs ( the directory is meant for documentation but please place content here for now )
-3. Select the suitable directory in which to place the content
+4. Select the suitable directory in which to place the content
-4. Write your markdown
+5. Write your markdown
-5. Do not forget to add the yaml front mattter ( the stuff on top - check an existing page to see how )
+6. Do not forget to add the yaml front mattter ( the stuff on top - check an existing page to see how )
-6. Do NOT REMOVE sample pages.
+7. Do NOT REMOVE sample pages.
 These are for now meant as a guide.
+8. Do not edit any other settings
+9. Once finished please remember to push to git.

+# Docsy Guide

 [Docsy](https://github.com/google/docsy) is a Hugo theme for technical documentation sites, providing easy site navigation, structure, and more.
 This **Docsy Example Project** uses the Docsy theme, as well as providing a skeleton documentation structure for you to use.
 You can either copy this project and edit it with your own content, or use the theme in your projects like any other [Hugo theme](https://gohugo.io/themes/installing-and-using-themes/).